josemvcerqueira/myReads/README.md

 # MyReads Project

-This is a web application that allows the user to search for books and organize them on three different categories:
+This is a web application that allows the user to search for books and organize them in three different categories:

 -   Currently Reading
 -   Want to Read